Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Efficient Algorithms

-\begin{rem} This only checks whether $\Psi = (\Psi_P, \Psi_Q)$ is satisfiable, but does not find a solution when satisfiable.
-The proof of correctness gives insight into how satisfying assignments may be efficiently constructed. \end{rem}
+\begin{rem} Since $\Gamma$ is fixed and finite, the size of the LP relaxation is within a constant factor of the size of the instance PCSP.
+Also, this LP does not require an objective function, since we are only concerned whether the LP has any solution. \end{rem}

 \begin{rem} It is worth noting that a different algorithm also exists for the \Maltsev~polymorphism.
-For each $P_i(x_{j_1}, \hdots, x_{j_{k_i}})$ in $\Psi_P$, write minimal system of linear equations over $\mathbb Z$ such that every element of $P_i$ is a solution (this is known as the \emph{affine hull} of $P_i$).
-Then, solve this system of linear equations using Gaussian elimination over $\mathbb Z$.\footnote{For example, Algorithm~1 in \url{http://www.math.rutgers.edu/~sk1233/courses/ANT-F14/lec4.pdf}.} Clearly if the system is infeasible, then $\Psi_P$ is unsatisfiable.
+For each $P_i(x_{j_1}, \hdots, x_{j_{k_i}})$ in $\Psi_P$, write {the} minimal system of linear equations over $\mathbb Z$ such that every element of $P_i$ is a solution (this is known as the \emph{affine hull} of $P_i$).
+Then, solve this system of linear equations using Gaussian elimination over $\mathbb Z$ (e.g.,~\cite{KannanBachem1979}).
+Clearly if the system is infeasible, then $\Psi_P$ is unsatisfiable.
 For any solutions $(v_1, \hdots, v_n)$ to this system, then $(w_1, \hdots, w_n)$ where